bitcraze/bitcraze-website/src/tutorials/loco-positioning-system.md

 * Now update the node.
 {% img LPS configuration tool; medium; /images/tutorials/getting_started_with_lps/update.png %}

 * When the update is done press reset.
-Repeat the same procedure for all the nodes before configuring them.
+Disconnect the node from the USB and repeat the same procedure for all the nodes before configuring them.
 {% img LPS configuration tool; medium; /images/tutorials/getting_started_with_lps/reset.png %}

 {% endsi_step %}

 {% si_step Configuring the node into anchors %}
-Now it’s time set the mode for the node turning them into anchors and setting the individual addresses for each anchor.
-Remember to mark each node with their individual anchor number.
+Now it’s time to set the mode for the node turning them into anchors and setting the individual addresses for each anchor.
+To facilitate setting up the system in a room a tip is to mark each node with their individual anchor number for easier identification.
 {% img LPS configuration tool; medium; /images/tutorials/getting_started_with_lps/configure.png %}

 1. Start by setting the individual IDs, number them sequentially from 0-5.